 Yes of course, it makes a wonderful alternative to gelatin in many vegetarian and vegan recipes!
 It’s not a one-for-one substitute though, and being a completely natural product, you’ll have to use your best chef instincts and judge how much to use each time…Hey, err on the thick side and you can’t go wrong!
-With our no-heat method of how to prepare seamoss you will see that it has such a neutral taste you can easily afford to add a little extra of this wonderful, healthy ingredient.
+With our no-heat method you will see that it has such a neutral taste you can easily afford to add a little extra of this wonderful, healthy ingredient.

 Here, we’ll show you how to ensure the benefits of your Caribbean seamoss are kept at their best by showing you a no-heat way to make seamoss gel.
 Once made, you can store the gel in your fridge for use within about a week, or you can freeze some in ice-cube trays so you can easily add to smoothie recipes, soups or desserts.

 Let us know how you use your Caribbean seamoss!
-And subscribe to make sure you don’t miss our other Saint Lucian seamoss recipes!
+And subscribe to make sure you don’t miss our other Saint Lucian recipes!
 Next up are a couple of super-healthy excellently vegan or vegetarian gelatine alternative summer jellies!
 Lol, if that’s not a mouthful, just wait till you try those jellies!

 How to prepare Caribbean seamoss without heat

 Keep vital nutrients intact – Easy preparation to maximize healthiness!

 - Airtight containers